-While these services look promising I don’t think it will be the answer.
-Sure, these things are focused on social networking profiles and may be just fine for their target audience but that won’t cut it.
+While these services look promising, I don’t think it will be the answer.
+Sure, these things are focused on social networking profiles and may be fine for their target audience but that won’t cut it.
 Why not?

-My shot for a possible solution: the disposable RFID business card.
+My shot at a possible solution: the disposable RFID business card.
 It still needs a flashy name and ditto logo but here is the idea: combine the old business card with RFID.
-What if we would embed an RFID chip in a plain old business card?
+What if we embedded an RFID chip in a plain old business card?

 What do we need?
 I’m not sure but maybe RFID tags are still too expensive to throw away?
-With prices around $0.50 it's still a little too expensive if you add the price of the business card.
+With prices around 50¢.
+It’s still a little too expensive if you add the price of the business card.
 RFID chips are designed to be thrown away (look at packaging) so I suppose prices will drop.
 People also need an RFID reader but that’s just a matter of time.
-More and more companies start providing RFID readers: Violet and tikitag amongst them.
+More companies sell RFID readers: Violet and tikitag amongst them.

 What do you think?
-Will we replace business cards in the near future and if so, how will it successor look like?
+Will we replace business cards soon and if so, what will the successor look like?

 - The Gentleman’s Guide to the Calling Card explains the origin of the first business cards.